-(e) The small size of the domestic market and the feebleness of the industrial development normally attainable are in their turn responsible for what may well be regarded as the maximum disadvantage of limited national size.46 A higher degree of dependence on external trade flows entails not only the static condition in which that results, but also, worse still, instability and vulnerability to all the price upswings (for imports) and downturns (for exports) to which international trade is so inexorably subject.
-Obviously, with its less diversified or more concentrated export trade, a small community is bound to be much harder hit by price fluctuations possible deteriorations of the terms of trade than one where exports and imports play only a marginal and balancing role.47 will necesarily have very direct and uncontrollable effects on the internal supply of capital, on employment, on the monetary stability requisite for a sound investment process, and on other variables, all of which are highly pertinent to any economic development policy.
+(e) The small size of the domestic market and the feebleness of the industrial development normally attainable are in their turn responsible for what may well be regarded as the maximum disadvantage of limited national size.(46) A higher degree of dependence on external trade flows entails not only the static condition in which that results, but also, worse still, instability and vulnerability to all the price upswings (for imports) and downturns (for exports) to which international trade is so inexorably subject.
+Obviously, with its less diversified or more concentrated export trade, a small community is bound to be much harder hit by price fluctuations and possible deteriorations of the terms of trade than one where exports and imports play only a marginal and balancing role.(47)

 (f) Something that can and must be individually mentioned, however much it is a corollary of the state of affairs just described, is the heavy impact that the balance-of-payments problem can make on the internal economic circuit.
-For it
+For it will necessarily have very direct and uncontrollable effects on the internal supply of capital, on employment, on the monetary stability requisite for a sound investment process, and on other variables, all of which are highly pertinent to any economic development policy.

 (g) It is open to question, on the other hand, whether smallness of national size affects in any specific way the level of technological know-how and practice which a community may have reached or whether its (highly probable) disadvantages in this field derive merely from the overall limitation of its resources.
-It seems reasonable, in our opinion, to suppose that for small nations there is no special time-lag in this respect, and that it is general backwardness which holds up the inflow of suitable technologies and means that output has to be exported on less advantageous terms.
-48
+It seems reasonable, in our opinion, to suppose that for small nations there is no special time-lag in this respect, and that it is general backwardness which holds up the inflow of suitable technologies and means that output has to be exported on less advantageous terms.(48)

-(h) To close this list of directly economic variables, one that would seem, in contrast, easier to confirm and more important is the possibility of flexible manoeuvering, of skilful shifting of ground, which is within the reach of a small nation and derives from its very insignificance.
-Almost certainly, this insignificance may likewise have its drawbacks: the small nation -in so far as it lacks a degree of prestige which on the economic plane is not easy to acquire-is less capable of taking the initiative in amalgamation or integration move-
+(h) To close this list of directly economic variables, one that would seem, in contrast, easier to confirm and more important is the possibility of flexible manouvering, of skilful shifting of ground, which is within the reach of a small nation and derives from its very insignificance.
+Almost certainly, this insignificance may likewise have its drawbacks: the small nation -in so far as it lacks a degree of prestige which on the economic plane is not easy to acquire- is less capable of taking the initiative in amalgamation or integration movements;(49) in all probability its voice sounds more faintly than others in the unheeding or much-importuned ears of the international agencies concerned with co-operation in development.(50)